opencv/opencv/modules/ml/doc/support_vector_machines.rst

             * **CvSVM::DEGREE**

-        The grid will be generated for the parameter with this ID.
+        The grid is generated for the parameter with this ID.

 The function generates a grid for the specified parameter of the SVM algorithm.
 The grid may be passed to the function ``CvSVM::train_auto`` .